yuyakawai/clock/README.md

 # clock
-A clock application written in Python.
+A clock application written in Python.This application requires PyQt4.